cryptsetup Command: Tutorial & Examples

 Here, myvolume is an arbitrary name you choose for the unlocked volume.

-5. Finally, mount the encrypted volume using the mount command and start using it like any other storage device.
+5. Finally, mount the encrypted volume using the mount command and start using it like any other storage device:

 Changing the passphrase

-It's important to update passphrases periodically to maintain the security of your encrypted volumes.
 To change the passphrase for an encrypted volume, follow these steps:

 sudo cryptsetup luksOpen /dev/sdb1 myvolume